avelino/awesome-go/README.md

 * [php-parser](https://github.com/z7zmey/php-parser) - A Parser for PHP written in Go.
 * [staticcheck](https://github.com/dominikh/go-tools/tree/master/cmd/staticcheck) - staticcheck is `go vet` on steroids, applying a ton of static analysis checks you might be used to from tools like ReSharper for C#.
 * [tarp](https://github.com/verygoodsoftwarenotvirus/tarp) - tarp finds functions and methods without direct unit tests in Go source code.
+* [tickgit](https://github.com/augmentable-dev/tickgit) - CLI and go package for surfacing code comment TODOs (in any language) and applying a `git blame`to identify the author.
 * [unconvert](https://github.com/mdempsky/unconvert) - Remove unnecessary type conversions from Go source.
 * [unused](https://github.com/dominikh/go-tools/tree/master/cmd/unused) - unused checks Go code for unused constants, variables, functions and types.
 * [validate](https://github.com/mccoyst/validate) - Automatically validates struct fields with tags.